echen333/cp-workshop/2_solve_your_first_problem.md

 - Character (`char`): e.g., `char letter = 'A';`
 - Boolean (`bool`): e.g., `bool isTrue = true;`

+See that we create variables by specificying the type and then the variable name:

 ### Strings

 Strings in C++ can be handled using the std::string class:

 ```cpp
 #include <string>